KidambiOrg/PVA-Sharepoint-Search/README.md

 1. Go to SharePoint site and upload a file (document or image or audio or video) to a document folder
 2. A logic is triggerred and retrieves the file contents
-   1. For audio and video files, the Logic App puts the content in a separate audiovideo storage container, call Video Indexers, get the transcribed text and puts them in the main document container
+   1. For audio and video files, the Logic App puts the content in a separate audiovideo storage container, calls Video Indexers, get the transcribed text and puts them in the main document container
    2. For documents and images, the logic App puts the content in a document container
 3. Then kicks of another Logic App, passing the file name and SharePoint path.
 This logic app will update the Cognitive Search Index with these parameters
    1. This is done so that when the user searches within a file,a  url of the location of the file is returned and the user can click on it